carlos-gg/digitalgarden/content/AI/AI.md

 disableToc: false
 ---

-- The expression _artificial intelligence_ today is therefore an umbrella term.
-It refers to a suite of technologies that can perform complex tasks when acting in conditions of uncertainty, including visual perception, speech recognition, natural language processing, reasoning, learning from data, and a range of optimisation problems.
+- The expression _artificial intelligence_ is an umbrella term encompassing a suite of technologies that can perform complex tasks when acting in conditions of uncertainty, including visual perception, speech recognition, natural language processing, reasoning, learning from data, and a range of optimisation problems.
 - https://en.wikipedia.org/wiki/Artificial_intelligence
 - https://github.com/owainlewis/awesome-artificial-intelligence
 - https://github.com/faktionai/awesome-ai-usecases